App version: 0.1.0

 You may be more familiar with using credit cards and personal loans than with using a line of credit for personal purchases.
 So, what exactly are personal lines of credit?
 What are the pros and cons?
 Is it the right decision for you?
 Use this post to compare advantages and disadvantages.

-What is a Personal Line of Credit?
+What Is a Personal Line of Credit?

-A personal line of credit (PLOC) is a revolving form of credit that blends some elements of a personal loan with those of a credit card.After you apply and are approved for this type of loan, the financial institution provides you with access to a certain amount of funds (a credit limit) for a predetermined amount of time (the term).You can use funds from a personal line of credit to pay for medical expenses, car paint repair bills, debt consolidation, home remodeling projects, and more.Recommended: Line of Credit vs. Personal Loan
+A personal line of credit (PLOC) is a revolving form of credit that blends some elements of a personal loan with those of a credit card.After you apply and are approved for this type of loan, the financial institution provides you with access to a certain amount of funds (a credit limit) for a predetermined amount of time (the term).You can use funds from a personal line of credit to pay for medical expenses, debt consolidation, home remodeling projects, and more.Recommended: Line of Credit vs. Personal Loan

 How Does a Personal Line of Credit Work?

 After an applicant is approved for a personal line of credit, they’ll have a credit limit (similar to a spending limit on a credit card) that they can use as they see fit.
 This differs from a personal loan where funds are given in a lump sum and are paid back in regular installments of principal and interest.
-With personal lines of credit, interest accrues on the amount you’ve drawn out and, as funds are paid back, they can often be reused in a revolving fashion like a credit card.
-Just like with other types of loans, specifics vary based on the lender and its guidelines.If you're a business owner, you might be more interested in a business line of credit (BLOC).
-It can be helpful to see how a business line of credit works.
-Here are a few resources to learn more about these loans:Wondering how to get a personal line of credit?
-In general, you’ll fill out a loan application in-person or online with a financial institution that offers this type of funding.
-As far as how to qualify for a personal line of credit, key factors for approval include good credit scores and history.
-The lender will also likely check your employment history and income to determine if you have the resources to pay for funds drawn.
+With personal lines of credit, interest accrues on the amount you’ve drawn out and, as funds are paid back, they can often be reused in a revolving fashion, like a credit card.
+Similar to other types of loans, specifics vary based on the lender and its guidelines.

 Personal Line of Credit Types